BrunoZell/ask.fi/specification.md

 Example offers (_"I can do something for you"_):

-- (I can) send 1 ETH to address 0x0
 - (I can) pick you up, at `$pickup=(address Moeckernbruecke)`, using `[ref:MyCar]`, in 18±3 minutes, to then drive you to `$destination`, with an ETA of: `estimateTravelTime($pickup, $destination)`.
   With order form of:
   `$destination <: #address in Tempelhofer feld-area`